Frequently Asked Questions

 My child has a summer birthday and I'm having trouble signing up, what do I do?

-Due to licensing, kids must be five to participate in Discovery Camp even if they are entering kindergarten in the fall.
+• Kids on Their Way Camp: Due to licensing, kids must be five by the first day of their camp session to participate, even if they are entering kindergarten in the fall.

 What are the days and hours of day camp?